db-ux-design-system/core-ios/docs/adr/adr-01-colors.md

 # ADR-01 - Integration of Color Tokens from Theme Builder

 ## Decision and justification
 We will integrate color tokens exported by the `theme-builder` (https://github.com/db-ui/theme-builder) into our Swift package.
-These tokens will be defined as `Color` instances prefixed with `DB` and used in different color schemes through adaptive themes.
+These tokens will be defined as `Color` instances prefixed with the exported theme name and used in different color schemes through adaptive themes.

 ## Problem description and context
 We want to ensure that color definitions from the `theme-builder` are efficiently integrated into our Swift package.
 The color tokens should be adaptable to different color schemes (e.g., light and dark modes) to be flexible in response to different themes.